JYang1997/sipser_notes/sipser_notes.md

 >$A_{TM} = \{<M,w>| m \text{ is a } TM \text{ and }M \text{accepts } w\}$
 >$A_{TM}$ (acceptance problem of turing machine)  is undecidable.

-We can construct a conrespondence between set of all languages and an uncountable set, and we can also show that set of all turing machine is countable.
+We can construct a correspondence between set of all languages and an uncountable set, and we can also show that set of all turing machine is countable.
 Hence, there must exist turing unrecognizable languages.

 >TODO:
 > how is this related to Thm 4.11 A_tm?